top of page

 What subjects do Sparks learn?

-• Sparks are given social tools to learn to resolve conflict, understand differences, and speak with kindness.
+Sparks are given social tools to learn to resolve conflict, understand differences, and speak with kindness.

 Testing is never required, but the data is clear.
 At Evoke, our learners are 2-3 grade levels ahead of the national average.
-Learners who started at Evoke when we launched are now light years ahead.
+Learners who started at Evoke when we launched are now significantly ahead.
 We believe this is because we embrace a child's natural curiosity.
 Parents can feel secure knowing what is "play time" to a Spark is actually deep learning being solidified into long term memory-- for the real world and the future ahead.

 Sparks guides are the ninjas of Acton Academy guides.
 We are more directive in Sparks studio than in upper levels, but the goal is to develop independent learners over time, as they grow and demonstrate they're ready to level-up.
 We consider Sparks Studio like the training wheels of Acton.
 In the true spirit of Montessori, Evoke guides encourage and invite Sparks to follow modeled behavior, come along on adventures, inspire learning of core skills (like demonstrating new language or math materials), read aloud the steps to science experiments ("goggles on!"), and identify what Sparks need to work on in order to move forward with the badge plan.